pierreyoda/newstackwhodis/src/routes/blog/hncli-architecture/+page.svelte.md

 Many incredibly accomplished people actively go there, and it's not unusual to encounter someone who contributed to or even created things you will use everyday like some critical part of Chrome or Windows, or some incredible new AI project that *will* see use sooner rather than later.

+## Original Idea

+// TODO: spotify-tui + screenshot (I personally use the official application, but to each its own)
+// TODO: also: htop for technical people

 ## Project Description

 Here is where my project comes together: my usage of HackerNews is largely read-only when it comes to the comments.
 I love Rust.
 I encountered and used tools in the terminal that were mind-blowing.
-This and more all came together to create [hncli](http://localhost:5173/blog/hncli-architecture).
+This and more all came together to create [hncli](). // TODO: link

-Long story short, here's what will greet you when you come.
+Long story short, here's what will greet you when you run the project:

 // TODO: screenshot => image integration in Mdsvex? relative path ideally